iranzo/iranzo.github.io/content/blog/2023/2023-03-21-mostrar-eventos-de-un-calendario-en-telegram/index.en.md

 ![](icalurl.png)

 If we click on copy, we'll get the URL to the clipboard.
-This URL gives access to all events, both private and public, so if you want to create a calendar for a group, it's recommendable to start from a new one instead of sharing by mistake your personal one.
+This URL gives access to all events, both private and public, so if you want to create a calendar for a group, it's recommended to start from a new one instead of sharing by mistake your personal one.

 ## Add @redken_bot to the Telegram group